wikimedia/wikimedia-fundraising-dev/README.md

 to the host, and the user to run the containers as).

 If `setup.sh` completes successfully, your dev environment should be up and running!
-You should be able to visit your local payments wiki at [https://localhost:9001](https://localhost:9001) (though, to see a payment form, you'll have to add params to the URL).
+You should be able to visit your local Payments wiki at [https://localhost:9001](https://localhost:9001) (unless you chose a different port for Payments).
+Civicrm should be at [https://wmff.localhost:32353](https://wmff.localhost:32353).

 See the next section for how to stop, start and rebuild the environment.